Doctor Who Monsters, Aliens and Villains

 Although the Sycorax leader arrogantly stated that he could still summon the armada to take this world by force, The Doctor ordered him to withdraw from Earth, taking a sword from another Sycorax and challenging the leader under the sanctified rules of combat; with The Doctor now fighting as Earth’s champion, he could win Earth’s freedom from the Sycorax if he defeated the leader in a duel.
 Although the leader appeared to win when he cut off The Doctor’s right hand, The Doctor was able to regrow the missing limb - still being in the first fifteen hours of his new body, he retained enough regenerative energy to regrow his missing limb -, swiftly disarming the shocked Sycorax leader, taken aback at this display of ‘witchcraft’, and ordering the ship to withdraw in exchange for their lives (Although he subsequently knocked the Sycorax leader off the ship when he attempted to attack The Doctor even after the challenge had been defeated).

-Unfortunately, as the ship departed, it was destroyed by an alien weapon that had been acquired at some point in the distant past by the mysterious ‘Torchwood’ organisation, leaving The Doctor disgusted at the loss of life even after the Sycorax had surrendered.
-Despite The Doctor’s anger at this action, it appears that, with his defeat of the leader and the subsequent destruction of the Sycorax ship, Earth was successfully spared future visits from them; the only reference to them since has been a passing comment in the novel "Snowglobe 7", which stated that the Sycorax briefly returned to Earth in the late 21st century with hostile intent but departed shortly after.
+Unfortunately, as the ship departed, it was destroyed by an alien weapon that had been acquired at some point in the distant past by the mysterious 'Torchwood' organisation, leaving The Doctor disgusted at the loss of life even after the Sycorax had surrendered.
+Despite The Doctor's anger at this action, it appears that, with his defeat of the leader and the subsequent destruction of the Sycorax ship, Earth was successfully spared future visits from them for several years; the novel "Snowglobe 7" included a passing comment that the Sycorax briefly returned to Earth in the late 21st century with hostile intent but departed shortly after.

 Return to the top of this page